-A draft revised Code was published on 27 October 2009 for open consultation until 20 November, and about fifteen responses were submitted.
-The Board has thereafter compiled and analysed the responses and, on this basis, adopted the revised Code, which was published on the Board's website on 22 December 2009.
+A draft revised Code was published for open consultation on 5 June 2015, and more than 15 responses were submitted.
+The Board then compiled and analysed the responses and, on the basis of this work wrote the revised Code, which was published on the Board's website on 1 October 2015.
 The comments and proposals received were of great help in this work.

-On behalf of the Board, I would like to thank everyone who has contributed to the content of the revised Code.
+On behalf of the Swedish Corporate Governance Board, I would like to thank everyone who contributed to the production of the revised Code.

-Stockholm, January 2010
+Stockholm, September 2015

-Hans Dalborg Chair, The Swedish Corporate Governance Board
+Arne Karlsson Chair of the Swedish Corporate Governance Board